harshsingh32/React-JS-Movie-Search/README.md

 This is a web application that allows users to search and filter movies they want from the Imdb API.

-It is built using React JS, HTML5, CSS3.
+It is built using ReactJS, HTML5, CSS3.
 The application is responsive and can be viewed on mobile and desktop device.

 [🔗Project](https://cinemy.vercel.app/)